jdthorpe/ras-lights/docs/static/media/hardware-setup.0da5efe4e6ae7d3fe06b.md

     alt="LEDs powered by Raspberry Pi"
     style="width:400px;"/>

+In this diagram:

+- The `5V` pin of the LEDs and the `5V` pins of the Raspberry Pi are attached to the `5V` contact of a 5V power supply
+- The `GND` pin of the LEDS is and the `GND` pin of the Raspberry Pi are attached to the `GND` contact of a 5V power supply
+- The `IN` pin of the LEDs is attached to GPIO pin 18 of the Raspberry Pi to match the settings on the "Admin" tab

 Note that when the Pi is powered by an external power supply, it is **not** safe to also power the Pi with another power supply (e.g. USB).

 ## Powering Lights and Your Pi Separately